This blog may contain affiliate links. Read our disclosure policy for more info.

 The Banff Upper Hot Springs offer incredible views from their outdoor hot pool.
 You can warm up and enjoy the view at the same time!

-It’s not only beautiful but also cheap, costing only $8.30 CAD per adult with discounted child and family rated available too!
+It’s not only beautiful but also reasonable, costing $16.50 CAD per adult with discounted child and family rated available too!
 The pools are open daily from 9 am to 10 pm in the winter months.
 They also can be very busy, so I recommend visiting one hour before they close in the evenings to have the most relaxing visit.
 At this time of day, I normally find it to be the quietest.

 12. Try dog sledding